flutter/devtools/packages/devtools_extensions/example/README.md

 ## Parent package

-This is the Dart package that provides a DevTools extension to end-user applications.
+This is the Dart package that provides a DevTools extension for end-user applications to use in DevTools.
 There are multiple extension-providing pacakges in the `example` directory.

-- `package:foo` from `packages_with_extensions/foo/packages/foo`, which is a
-package that can be used for Flutter apps
+- `package:foo` from `packages_with_extensions/foo/packages/foo`: a package for Flutter apps

-- `package:dart_foo` from `packages_with_extensions/dart_foo/packages/dart_foo`,
+- `package:dart_foo` from `packages_with_extensions/dart_foo/packages/dart_foo`: a
-which is a pure Dart package that can be used for Dart or Flutter apps
+pure Dart package for Dart or Flutter apps

 <!-- TODO(kenz): build this example. -->
 <!-- - `package:standalone_tool` from `packages_with_extensions/dart_foo/packages/stanalone_tool`, which is a package that is strictly meant to provide a tool